Metal Gear Solid 4: Guns of the Patriots: Plot

 Snake, Meryl, and Johnny board Haven when it surfaces in order to launch the nuke.
 At the core, Snake installs a computer virus coded by Naomi and Sunny into Liquid's trojan, which destroys both the core AI as well as the entire Patriot network controlling global affairs, leaving the necessities for civilization to survive.
-Atop Haven, Liquid explains to Snake that he allowed the virus' installation in order to destroy the Patriots.
+Atop Haven, Liquid explains to Snake that he allowed the virus's installation in order to destroy the Patriots.
 The two fight, with Snake victorious and Liquid becoming Ocelot again before dying.
-Meryl reconciles with her father, Campbell, and marries Johnny.
-Raiden reunites with Rose after learning their child was not miscarried and that her marriage to Campbell was a ruse to protect them from the Patriots.
-Snake visits the grave of The Boss at Arlington National Cemetery.
-Snake, feeling that he has no further purpose and must prevent an epidemic from his FOXDIE, attempts suicide, but hesitates at the last moment.
+Meryl reconciles with Campbell and marries Johnny.
+Raiden reunites with Rose after learning that their son, John, was not miscarried and her marriage to Campbell was a ruse to protect them from the Patriots.
+Snake visits the grave of The Boss at Arlington National Cemetery and, feeling that he has no further purpose and must prevent an epidemic from his FOXDIE, attempts suicide, but hesitates at the last moment.

 Snake is then met by Big Boss with a vegetative Zero, with Big Boss explaining that the body burned in Europe was Solidus Snake.
-He then reveals that the Patriots were founded by himself, Zero, EVA, Ocelot, Sigint, and Para-Medic to realize the will of the Boss, Big Boss' mentor.
-Differing interpretations split the group into two factions: Zero's, which stood for government control of society to prevent conflict, and Big Boss', where soldiers fought for personal beliefs, unrestrained by governments.
+He then reveals that the Patriots were founded to realize the will of the Boss, his mentor.
+Differing interpretations split the group into two factions: Zero's, which stood for government control of society to prevent conflict; and Big Boss's, where soldiers fought for personal beliefs, unrestrained by governments.
 Zero consigned control to AI networks, the Patriots.
-After Big Boss' downfall in Zanzibar Land, (Note: as depicted in Metal Gear 2: Solid Snake) the Patriots placed him in an induced coma, and later initiated the war economy, a vision far from the Boss' will.
-Ocelot and EVA planned to restore Big Boss by destroying the Patriots, with the possession of Ocelot through Liquid being a ruse to draw the Patriots' attention.
+After Big Boss's downfall in Zanzibar Land, the Patriots placed him in an induced coma, and later initiated the war economy, a vision far from the Boss's will.
+Ocelot and EVA planned to restore Big Boss by destroying the Patriots, with the possession of Ocelot through Liquid being a ruse to draw their attention.
 Big Boss then kills Zero by cutting off his life support.

-He informs Snake that the nanomachines from Drebin contained FOXDIE, engineered by the Patriots to kill EVA, Ocelot, and Big Boss.
+He informs Snake that the nanomachines from Drebin contained FOXDIE, engineered by the Patriots to kill EVA, Ocelot, and himself.
 With the new strain supplanting the mutated strain, Snake poses no risk of becoming a biological weapon unless he lives long enough for it to mutate.
-After understanding his mentor's will and telling Snake to find a new reason to keep living, Big Boss dies beside the Boss' grave.
+After understanding his mentor's will and telling Snake to find a new reason to keep living, Big Boss dies beside the Boss's grave.
 Snake decides to live the time he has left peacefully with Otacon and Sunny.